InboxSDK/InboxSDK/readme.md

 platform-implementation bundle, you'll need to run Chrome with the `--allow-running-insecure-content` flag.

-The implementation bundle is loaded by eval() and not associated with a file, which Chrome's debugger does not work as easily with, so it's not recommended during general development of the GmailSDK.
+The implementation bundle is loaded by eval() which certain browsers' javascript debuggers might not work as easily with, so it's not recommended during general development of the GmailSDK.